robomq/robomq.io/docs/request-reply.md

 **PHP client AMQP library**

-The PHP library we use for this example can be found at <https://github.com/videlalvaro/php-amqplib>.
+The PHP library we use for this example can be found at <a href="https://github.com/videlalvaro/php-amqplib" target="_blank">https://github.com/videlalvaro/php-amqplib</a>.

 It uses composer to install in a few steps.